 After the panel discussion the DAAD South Africa Team and its guests had the pleasure to participate in a Science Slam competition, a platform used to communicate science and research to a non-expert audience.
 A few brave scholarship holders signed up for the workshop and worked with Dr Thakane Ntholi throughout Saturday evening to perfect their presentations.
 They were tasked with presenting their research in an innovative and creative way but not to the undermine the integrity of the science of their research – a rather difficult task.
 In the end, Mandi Hamman walked away with the first prize, as voted for by the audience, having presented an insightful, creative and concise overview of her research on substance abuse in audio-visual format.
 Congratulations once more!

 The DAAD South Africa Team regards it as the highest honour to meet DAAD scholarship holders and to engage with them.
 The participants never fail to show interest, excitement and active involvement throughout the weekend – and this year was no different.
-We would like to thank all of our guests and scholarship holders for this wonderful weekend by the sea and hope to see our scholarship holders soon again!
+We would like to thank all of our guests and scholarship holders for this wonderful weekend by the sea!

 View more photos by Anwyll de Leeuw from the conference here.